seb-oss/openbanking/brandedcards/brandid.md

-# Available brandId's for branded card accounts
+# Available Brand ID's for branded card accounts

-brandId parameter is required when calling the authorizationUrl from the swagger file.
+Brand ID parameter is required when calling the authorizationUrl from the swagger file.
-Accepted values can be found in the tabels below
+Accepted values for Branded Card Accounts and Corporate Card Accounts can be found in the tables below

+## Branded Cards Brand ID
-## Denmark
+#### Denmark

-Brand | brandId
+Brand | Brand ID
 ------------ | -------------
 Eurocard| ecdk
 GlobeCard | gcdk